stardothosting/shift8-cdn/README.md

 1. Upload the plugin files to the `/wp-content/plugins/shif8-cdn` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Navigate to the plugin settings page and define your settings
+4. Hit the "Register" button to register your site with our CDN network.
+5. Within a few minutes the change will propagate to all our systems across the network.

 ## Frequently Asked Questions